 - 30-Day Notice to Quit (Month to Month)

-Step 2 – If tenant does not respond to the notice within the time period allowed, landlord may begin eviction proceedings.
-There are two types in Nevada, summary eviction (a short time frame just to get tenant out, but cannot ask for back rent in the same action) and a formal eviction which is a longer, more formal process.
-If you use the summary eviction, you can still file a separate action for back rent.
-You must file a Complaint in the Local Justice Court with a Coversheet.
-You will also need to provide a copy of the lease (if there is one) , a copy if the notice delivered to tenant and evidence that the notice was delivered.
+Step 3 – After the five (5) day period the landlord can file a Complaint (for Non-Payment of Rent or other Lease Violation) in the Local Justice Court with a Coversheet.
+You will also need to provide a copy of the lease (if there is one) , a copy of the notice delivered to tenant and evidence that the notice was delivered.